ebonertz/academy/README.md

 A method is a function in an object.
 This helps us with scope inside of object methods. this is a dynamic variable that can change depending on the object that is calling the method.
 Getter and setter methods allow you to process data before accessing or setting property values.

+Classes
+JavaScript is an object-oriented programming (OOP) language we can use to model real-world items.
+Classes are a tool that developers use to quickly produce similar objects.
+Serves as a template to create a new object JavaScript calls the constructor() method every time it creates a new instance of a class.
+It sets the property values for each instance.
+By convention, we capitalize and CamelCase class names.
+An instance is an object that contains the property names and methods of a class, but with unique property values.
+The subclass inherits all of the parent's getters, setters, and methods.
+You can also use the super keyword to set properties in the parent class.
+The super keyword is used in subclasses to call a parent constructor Super accepts arguments for the parent constructor()s parameters.

+Constructor method
+Runs every time a new instance is created with a new operator.
+Inside the contractor method is a good place to assign to instance variables that we want to use in other instance methods.
+Properties or instances variables et in the contractor method can be accessed from all other instance methods in the class.
+Class inheritance - Reduces Code repetition

+Using Class Syntax
+Object oriented code

+class SponsorWidget {

+	constructor(name, description, url) {
+  }
+	render() {
+  }
+}